komali2/blog/content/posts/my-emacs-environment/index.md

 {{< img src="cssfile.png" alt="Screenshot of a css file in emacs.">}}

-The mode is `css-mode` and comes bundled with `html` in spacemacs, I'm pretty sure.
 Syntax highlighting, hex color applied as a background color to the attribute, what else do you need?
 No seriously, if there's cool shit going on in the vscode world of css editing, someone tell me.

+## Setting up Javascript, HTML, CSS

+In an HTML file, the major mode I use is `web-mode`.
+In spacemacs, you get this by adding `html` to your `dotspacemacs-configuration-layers`.

+In a JS file, the major mode I use is `js2-mode`.
+Add `javascript` to your `dotspacemacs-configuration-layers` to use it.

+I believe that `css-mode` comes baked-in when you add `html` to spacemacs.

-## Vue, Typescript, SCSS Project
+## Programming a Vue, Typescript, SCSS Project

-### Vue Features

 Ok, now for an actual project.
 I'll be using as an example the open source [Disfactory](https://github.com/Disfactory/frontend) project I've been contributing a bit of time to. it's an app for reporting and tracking illegal factories here in Taiwan.